Ariesscode/Students_db/README.md

 ### Badges

 ## Description
- This Mongo-DB-Project is focused on creating a secure student administration system. **CRSF (Cross-Site Request Forgery)**, a token which is stored in each of the user's requests.
-This token is used in the server-side to validate if the user is allowed to make CRUD (CREATE, READ, UPDATE, DELETE) operations to the app's Mongo database.
+ This Mongo-DB-Project is focused on creating a secure student administration system. **CRSF (Cross-Site Request Forgery)**, a security measure to prevent attackers (hackers) impersonating a logged-in user.
+Third-party site, domains, malicious users  have a way of tricking the user's browser into making unwanted requests.
- One of the middlewares added was **cookie-parser**, which managed the crsf protection and made sure each request had a token before granting access.
+ One of the middlewares used, **cookie-parser**, which manages the crsf protection, the token is stored in a hidden element or a cookie in the user's browser, once the logged in user visits the site.
+This unique token is sent with each requests a user performs to make sure the user's token and the server token match.
+If the token does not match, the requests won't be made.
+This solves the problem for third-party attempts of using another logged in user's session cookies to make unauthorized requests.
 <br>

 **IP Whitelisting and Server-side Authent**
-This will be added soon, so that only the predefined networks and users can have access and interact with the student adminitration system.
-Any networks or users that are not whitelisted, will not have access to the server and this will prevent unauthorized external access and interations via requests.
+This will be added soon, so that only the predefined networks, domains, users can have access to the app.
+Any networks or users that are not whitelisted, will not have access to the the site or server and this will prevent unauthorized external access and interations via requests.
 <br>

 **HTML Sanitization**